-Data recorded at height larger than 150 meters were considered non-reliable and removed from presentation.
-Final Apparent resistivity were gridded with a cell size 50 meters.
-Power lines strongly affected low frequency data - 880 and 980 Hz frequencies, and the most prominent noise from power lines were filtered manually.
+Data recorded at a height larger than 150 meters were considered as non-reliable and removed from presentation.
+Resistivity was gridded with a cell size of 50 meters.
+Power lines strongly affected low frequency data - 880 and 980 Hz frequencies, and the most prominent noise from large power lines were masked in the final grids.